PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Move the complete `_optimize_transpose_pre_dequant_concat_quantize_post_nhwc_chains`
-   implementation mechanically to a focused pass module while retaining its lowerer wrapper and both raw production calls.
-3. Confirm the function AST exactly matches `ea74ffd` and add a single-owner architecture gate.
+2. Introduce a pure indexed candidate plan for every leading adapter, Dequantize branch, exclusive Concat→Quantize edge, inverse post branch, and canonical quantized-output alias.
+3. Apply all rewrites and removals through one `ModelIRGraphIndex` and `LayoutState` under a stable transactional pass ID, preserving complete quantization metadata.
-4. Run focused and full direct gates, then commit and push extraction before indexed candidate planning.
+4. Replace both raw calls with the runner, run focused, Tier 1 sequential `-cotof`, and full direct gates, then commit and push the indexed checkpoint.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain